 This next one by Ryan Cruzado G. Gangan shows a great example of how to include pages from your sketchbook.
-I would want to see digital (Illustrator) flats of what the designs turned into next, but I chose to show it because even though the sketches aren’t “perfect” illustrations, they really convey the inspiration process this designer went through.
+I would want to see digital (Illustrator) flats of what the designs turned into next, but I chose to show it because even though the sketches aren’t “perfect” illustrations, they really convey the inspiration process this designer went through – which is what brands LOVE to see.
 It’s a great start to the Process Portfolio.

 Last, I’ve included an example of my own work.
 I picked this layout for a few reasons, but the main one being that that is for a single design.
 I’ve done a lot of work for brands where we develop key items instead of full collections, so I wanted to show how you can share this in your book.
 Also, if you look closely, you’ll notice competitor (LuluLemon) product in the inspiration.

 Notice the variation in these layout examples.
 They don’t all go in an exact “order”.
 They don’t all include sketchbooks or production photos.
 Some are more artsy, some are more commercial.